Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 |Retention       |0.0549|
 |Net Conversion  |0.0156|

 > **Note:** Retention's SE is relatively large.
-We will take a look if we can collect enough data to overcome this large variability.
+In section "3.
+Sizing", We will check if we can collect enough data in order to have enought power to evaluate Retention.

 **Question:** Do you expect the analytic estimates to be accurate?
 That is, for which metrics, if any, would you want to collect an empirical estimate of the variability if you had time?